 This new way of timekeeping leaves us with but one “annual” epicycle — or (if we keep the week, moving it to 8 days) with a more profitable timeline by improving our self-perception over time.
 Ultimately, we should seek a more “linear-progressive” grasp of temporal development.

-There does not seem to be any good reason, other than current convenience (because of established tradition), to go on using the arbitrary “second” as a basic unit of time.
+There does not seem to be any good reason, other than current convenience either (because of established tradition), to go on using the arbitrary “second” as a basic unit of time.
 It constructs minutes, and minutes hours, and then hours construct days.
 We could easily subdivide the day into 72 units of 20 minutes each, calling these septons.
 Then we could name the minute (1 -20) within the septon (say, septon 33).

 This kind of suggestion would streamline our way of thinking, and begin to set time in order.
 It puts an end to excessive, needless traditional timeframes, and promises a New Enlightenment — just around the corner — with a better and more scientific system of weights and measures, including the way we measure (AND thus construct) time.